matomo-org/developer-documentation/docs/getting-started-part-1.md

 Before we start extending Piwik, let's make sure you have the tools needed.
 You will need the following:

-- **A PHP IDE or a text editor.** We recommend to use [PhpStorm](http://www.jetbrains.com/phpstorm/), a powerful IDE built specifically for developing in PHP.
+- **A PHP IDE or a text editor.** We recommend using [PhpStorm](http://www.jetbrains.com/phpstorm/), a powerful IDE built specifically for developing in PHP.
 - **A webserver,** such as [Apache](http://www.apache.org/) or [Nginx](http://nginx.org/).
 You can also use [PHP's built-in webserver](http://php.net/manual/en/features.commandline.webserver.php) on your development machine if you have PHP 5.4 or higher installed.
 - **A MySQL database**
 - **[git](http://git-scm.com/)** so you can work with the latest Piwik source code.